-6.3 Power Consumption
+6.3.
+Power Consumption

 One major concern of BluePass usage is the power consumption overhead on the mobile device, since BluePass requires the mobile device serve as a Bluetooth server that keeps listening to incoming connections.
 We measure the extra power consumption imposed by BluePass through monitoring the power levels of the mobile device when running BluePass password retrieval process in different frequencies.
-For comparison, we also record the power level of the device when Bluetooth is turned off (we call it a clean state).
+Furthermore, though it is commonly believed that Bluetooth does not consume much battery when it is not being used to transmit data, we record the power level of the device when Bluetooth is turned off (we call it a clean state) to show a complete power consumption analysis.

 To monitor the current battery level of the mobile device, we register a broadcast receiver in a simple battery monitoring application on the mobile device to listen to battery level changing event, upon which the current battery level and the timestamp are recorded.
-We tune the login frequency in the browser side (by refreshing a webpage in different frequency) to evaluate different use cases.
+We also tune the login frequency in the browser side (by refreshing a webpage in different frequency) to evaluate different use cases.
+As the password retrieval process is almost the same when logging into all websites (since the password is encrypted using RSA, the data size is the same for all passwords), we only need to test BluePass on one website, which we choose Facebook in our experiments.

 Except for the login frequency and BluePass on/off status, we keep all other settings exactly the same, such as installed and running application on the device as well as the network status (e.g., Wifi connection is turned off).
 We use a Nexus 5 mobile phone for evaluation, which has 2100 mAh battery capacity.
-As it takes a long time to use up the battery that has been fully charged, we run each experiment for 10 h before charing the phone and running the next experiment.
-Though the granularity of battery usage broadcasting is in percentage level that may not be highly accurate, it is sufficient to evaluate the power efficiency of BluePass in a 10-h test period.
+As it takes a long time to use up the battery that has been fully charged, we run each experiment for 10 hours before charing the phone and running the next experiment.
+Though the granularity of battery usage broadcasting is in percentage level that may not be highly accurate, it is sufficient to evaluate the power efficiency of BluePass in a 10-hour test period.

-Figure 4 illustrates the battery level dynamics through time under different experiment setups.
-"On" means the Bluetooth is turned on and "off" means the Bluetooth is turned off.
-Other lines represent the Bluepass log-in frequency.
-A reasonable frequency of login attempted by a normal user should not exceed 100 times a day, which means that the login frequency should lie around 0-10 times per hour.
-With 10 logins per hour, the power consumption is only 1% more than a clean state.
-We believe it is an unnoticeable overhead for users, given that almost 90% of users charge their phone more frequently than once per 2 days [27].
-Besides, we can see that a significant power overhead is only incurred when the user tries to log in very frequently (17% when trying to log in every 2 s).
-However, normal users would not try logging in at such a high frequency.
+Figure 4 illustrates the battery level dynamics through time under different experiment setups when BluePass is turned on or off.
+The reasonable frequency of login attempted by a normal user should not exceed 100 times a day, which means that the login frequency should lies around 0-10 times per daily hour.
+Logging 0 time per hour, which indicates that the Bluetooth only keeps listening, consumes 1% more power than a clean state.
+Furthermore, With 10 logins per hour, the power consumption is still only 1% more than a clean state.
+We believe it is an unnoticeable overhead for users, given that almost 90% of users charge their phone more frequently than once per 2 days6.
+Figure 4 also shows the power consumptions when the user tries to login every 2 seconds, 1 minute, and 1 hour, respectively.
+We can see that login very frequently (every 2 seconds)